ALL ABOUT VEGETABLES

 5. In restaurants, in particular, I would completely avoid salads because they are often unclean and can harbor bacteria, viruses and parasites.

-The problem with juicing is that juice is extremely yin.
+Vegetables juices are nutritious.
+The problem with more juices is that juice is extremely yin.
 This is so because the vegetables are eaten raw, and breaking up the vegetables in the juicer makes them even more yin.

 Many people enjoy vegetables in soups.
 These are easy to prepare and nutritious.
 However, soups tend to add too much water to one’s food, which dilutes the digestive juices and interferes with digestion.